-Kanban is a undertaking administration strategy for almost any step-by-step course of to extend effectivity, scale back waste, and assist a enterprise enhance.
+Kanban is a challenge administration strategy for almost any step-by-step course of to extend effectivity, scale back waste, and assist a enterprise enhance.

 Though Kanban was developed within the Nineteen Forties and Nineteen Fifties to spice up manufacturing effectivity at Toyota factories in Japan, the system has been tailored to many industries, together with software improvement, publishing, and retail.

-Kanban is especially efficient for steady supply workflows, resembling content material marketing and stock administration, since it might “pull” work by means of a course of.
+Kanban is especially efficient for steady supply workflows, comparable to content material marketing and stock administration, since it will probably “pull” work via a course of.

 A ‘Pull’ System